Canon 1000D vs Nikon D5100

 Feature comparison: Canon 1000D vs Nikon D5100

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 1000D and the D5200 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinders of both cameras offer the same field of view (95%), as well as the same magnification (0.51x).
 The table below summarizes some of the other core capabilities of the Canon 1000D and Nikon D5100 in connection with corresponding information for a sample of similar cameras.

 Connectivity comparison: Canon 1000D vs Nikon D5100